MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab03_Process_Cash_Management.md

     5. The journal lines are automatically filled in for all balance accounts.

-2. Create and export a configuration package including dimension information.
+### Task 2: Create and export a configuration package including dimension information.

     1. In the **Configuration Packages** page, click **New** to create a new configuration package.